cmshorten/cmshorten/README.md

 - My postdoc ends in September 2021 and <b>I’m currently seeking opportunities</b>.
   - I’m interested in data scientist positions.
-  - I hope to continue integrating data science and machine learning techniques to solve physical scientific research.
+  - I hope to continue integrating data science and machine learning techniques into physical scientific research.

 - Much of my research contains proprietary data but I’m working to increase my footprint on GitHub.
 - I have experience in the following processes applied to geologic oil and gas well and production data: